Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 ### [![](http://demos.lightstreamer.com/site/img/play.png) View live demo](http://demos.lightstreamer.com/UnityDemo2/BasicUnityDemo.zip)<br>
 (for Windows systems: download BasicUnityDemo.zip; unzip it; open example-basic2-client-unity_mono directory; launch example-basic2-client-unity.exe)<br>
 (for Linux systems: download BasicUnityDemo.zip; unzip it; open example-basic2-client-unity_linux_IL2CPP; launch example-basic2-client-unity.x86_64)<br>
-(for Android devices: download BasicUnityDemo.zip; unzip it; install BasicUnityDemo.apk manually on your Android device)

 ## Details

-The demo intends to show a reference pattern for using [Lightstreamer Client API](https://github.com/Lightstreamer/Lightstreamer-lib-client-haxe) in a Unity 3d project in order to add sources of real-time information to which game objects in a scene can react.
+The demo is designed to illustrate a reference pattern for using the [Lightstreamer Client API](https://github.com/Lightstreamer/Lightstreamer-lib-client-haxe) within a Unity 3D project, in order to add real-time data sources that game objects in a scene can react to.
-Specifically, the demo includes two `cube` 3D ojects that change their size and color according to the real-time information received through the StockList Data Adapter, the same of the [StockList demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript).
+Specifically, the demo features three 3D `cube` objects that change their size and color based on the real-time updates received through the StockList Data Adapter, the same one used in our well-known [StockList demo](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-javascript).
-In addition a `3D Text` object acts as very very simple chat based on the [Round-Trip demo](https://github.com/Lightstreamer/Lightstreamer-example-RoundTrip-client-javascript).
+In addition, a few `TextMeshPro` objects are used as labels, with some of them being updated in real time.
+Alongside stock list data, the demo also displays an Item from the [Round-Trip demo](https://github.com/Lightstreamer/Lightstreamer-example-RoundTrip-client-javascript), used here to demonstrate instant messaging functionality.

 All the objects who want to communicate with the Lightstreamer server should be children of the same parent object, in this demo called 'World', and be tagged with a label that starts with the string 'lightstreamer'.
 To 'World' has been added the `LighstreamerClientAsset` component, which will take care of opening a Lightstreamer session with the information provided in the parameters: `Push Url` and `Adapters Set`.